Trump: Any Jew voting Democratic is uninformed or disloyal

 “You’re not going to support me because I don’t want your money,” he said then.
 “You want to control your politicians, that’s fine.”

-Later in the campaign, he tweeted a graphic critical of his opponent Hillary Clinton that featured a six-pointed star, a pile of cash and the words “most corrupt candidate ever.”
+Later in the campaign, he tweeted a graphic critical of his Democratic opponent, Hillary Clinton, that featured a six-pointed star, a pile of cash and the words “most corrupt candidate ever.”
 The star was believed by many to be the Star of David, which is featured on the Israeli flag.
 The campaign denied that the star carried any special meaning.

 The president first attacked Omar and Tlaib, and two other Democratic congresswomen of color, last month by telling them to “go back” to their home countries.
 All four are United States citizens.